 Fans of Ben Stiller and “Night at the Museum” (and fans of museums, in general) should race over to the American Museum of Natural History.
 You’ll be greeted by a gigantic dinosaur skeleton, a 94-foot-long model of a blue whale, and so much more.
 When it comes to visiting NYC landmarks, the American Museum of Natural History is one of my favorites.

 Keep in mind that with so much to see and experience, it’s easy to spend an entire day at this iconic museum.
-Likewise, touring the museum at night (Self guided Tour - Night at Museum) is a special event.
+Likewise, touring the museum at night is a special event.
 Whichever you choose, make sure you budget enough time in your itinerary to get the full museum experience!
 Also, due to the large size of the museum, it’s easy to get lost.
 (Been there, done that).
 It is best to keep an eye on children and wandering family members at all times.